Testimonials rock, and a perfect testimonial will drive business!

-One type of marketing they have grown a dependency upon when shopping though, are testimonials.
+One type of marketing they have grown dependent upon when shopping, though, is testimonials.

-Whether that is good or bad, is a conversation for another day.
-The bottom line, testimonials, in any form, if leveraged correctly, currently work.
+Whether that is good or bad is a conversation for another day.
+But, the bottom line is that testimonials, if leveraged correctly, currently work in any form.

 The 4-Step Perfect Testimonial Formula

-So with that in mind, my intention here is to provide you with a 4-step formula for writing the perfect testimonial.
-Use it yourself when reviewing others as well as use it to help your Clients create testimonials for you.
+So with that in mind, I intend to provide you with a 4-step formula for writing the perfect testimonial.
+Use it yourself when reviewing others and use it to help your clients create testimonials for you.

 STEP 1: The "Before" State

-This is where you expose the state of where you once were prior to getting help from the recipient of your testimonial; the more commonplace and/or uncomfortable your state of being, the more effective the perfect testimonial tends to be.
+This is where you expose the state of where you once were before getting help from the recipient of your testimonial; the more commonplace and/or uncomfortable your state of being, the more influential the perfect testimonial tends to be.